thunder-app/thunder/README.md

 While there are no specific conventions that must be followed, do try to follow best practices whenever possible.

 Suggestions are always welcome to improve the code quality and architecture of the app!

-## Related Packages

-Thunder uses the following packages and libraries under the hood.
-This is not an exhaustive list.

-### Custom Built Libraries

-[lemmy-dart](https://github.com/hjiangsu/lemmy-dart) - Custom Lemmy API library written in Dart.